Kazanir/commerce_license_billing/README.md

 at the end of the billing cycle.

-Usage is reported asynchronously, and it is your job to call `commerce_license_billing_usage_add()` and register usage (after an API call received through Services, or after contacting the service yourself on cron, etc).
+Usage is reported asynchronously, and it is your job to call `commerce_license_billing_usage_group($license, $group_name)->addUsage()` and register usage (after an API call received through Services, or after contacting the service yourself on cron, etc).
-If a license has usage groups, the billing cycle won't be closed until all usage has been reported (start - end pairs cover the entire billing cycle duration).
+If a license has usage groups, the billing cycle won't be closed until all usage has been reported for each plan (start - end pairs cover each plan duration in the billing cycle).

 There are two types of usage groups: counter and gauge.